Insights

 The parents we surveyed told us they need to know if their child's online conversations were heading into risky or inappropriate territory.

-- Are they using disrespectful language?
-This czn verge in hate speech, racism, denegrating women, etc.
+• Are they using disrespectful language?
+This can verge on hate speech, racism, denigrating women, and more.

-How Joey helps: Joey doesn't just detect swear words - it helps parents/guardians understand context.
+Joey doesn't just detect swear words, it helps parents understand context.
 A harmless joke between friends is different from an aggressive insult.
 The system flags the most concerning conversations first, not just every minor bad word.

 #5 - Is my child following our family's digital rules?